 Being aware of the average rainfall amounts when planning your trip to Vietnam is vital, as certain areas, such as the amazing cave systems located in Phong Nha-Ke Bang National Park in the Central Highlands, have either limited or prohibited access during months that see a lot of rain.

 Heavy rains and high winds can also ruin your trip to world-famous Halong Bay, not to mention any beach-related activities you were planning on incorporating into your itinerary.
+Too much rain can lead to flooding in some spots, one of a handful of natural disasters that can occur in Vietnam.

 The Dry Season